 This small company knows how to keep you warm — in a big way.
-An impressive warmth-to-weight ratio has earned this sleeping bag the top spot on our round-up.
-If you have the cash to spend, you won’t be disappointed with the Swallow in any weather except the very coldest conditions.
-Its 900+ fill power goose down makes for incredible loft that cradles your body in comfort.
-Though it’s rated at 20 degrees, the company is a known conservative regarding its rating tendencies, meaning you could certainly go colder and still be comfortable.
+The Feathered Friends Swallow UL Nano 20 nabs the top spot in our round-up thanks to an impressive warmth-to-weight ratio that’s perfect for almost any backpacking trip — if you have the $550 to spend.
+Its 950+ fill power goose down makes for incredible loft that cradles your body in comfort and though it’s rated at 20 degrees, the company is a known conservative regarding its rating tendencies, meaning you could certainly go colder and still be comfortable and stay warm.

-Feathered Friends uses Schoeller Nanosphere 20-denier face fabric, so you don’t have to worry about it easily ripping or tearing — the fabric is also water resistant.
-The most impressive feature is the product’s featherlight weight — at 1 pound, 15 ounces, this is one of the lightest sleeping bags on the market for its warmth, going neck and neck with Western Mountaineering’s line of comparable bags.
+Feathered Friends uses Pertex Endurance UL shell fabric complimented by Flite 15 denier ripstop nylon lining, so you don’t have to worry about it ripping or tearing easily, and the exterior fabric is also water resistant.
+The most impressive feature is the product’s featherlight weight — at 1 pound, 11 ounces, this is one of the lightest sleeping bags on the market for its warmth, going neck and neck with Western Mountaineering’s line of comparable bags.

 Buy it now from: